 Will a cortisone shot help a torn shoulder labrum?

-A torn labrum, such as a SLAP tear, can cause excessive movement or instability of the shoulder.
-Generally, episodes of instability will cause inflammation and pain.
+A torn labrum, such as a SLAP tear, can cause shoulder pain.
 Usually, we perform a cortisone shot into the shoulder joint to reduce inflammation from a torn labrum.
-However, this injection must be followed by an exercise program to strengthen the shoulder and stop further instability.
+However, this injection must be followed by an exercise program to strengthen the shoulder.

 Hydrodistension for frozen shoulder: Is it better than a cortisone shot?